masudncse/laravel-social-authentication/README.md

-## Online Pizza Shop
+## Laravel Social Authentication
-A simple application on a online pizza shop.
+An example on social login system in laravel application.

 ## Features
 - Laravel Login